hu-qing-hua/hu-qing-hua.github.io/_posts/2024-08-19-Standard-C++-Programming-Learning-Notes.markdown.md

 ### 7️⃣Output streams

-● a way to write data to a destination/external source ○ ex. writing out something to the console (std::cout) ○ use the << operator to <u>***send***</u> to the output stream
+● a way to write data to a destination/external source<br>
+○ ex. writing out something to the console (std::cout)<br>
+○ use the << operator to <u>***send***</u> to the output stream

 🧁Character in output streams are stored in an intermediary(中介) buffer before being flushed to the destination.